XRPLF/rippled/BUILD.md

     You can use any directory name.
 Conan treats your working directory as an install folder and generates files with implementation details.
 You don't need to worry about these files, but make sure to change your working directory to your build directory before calling Conan.

-    > **Note:** You can specify a directory to put the Conan files in using the `install-folder` or `-if` to every `conan install` command.
+    > **Note:** You can specify a directory to put the Conan files in by adding the `install-folder` or `-if` option to every `conan install` command in the next step.

-4. Generate CMake files for every configuration you want to build.
+3. Generate CMake files for every configuration you want to build.

     ```
     conan install .. --output-folder . --build missing --settings build_type=Release
     conan install .. --output-folder . --build missing --settings build_type=Debug
     ```

-    > **Note:** Each of these commands should have a different `build_type` setting.
-A second command with the same `build_type` setting will just overwrite the files generated by the first.
+    Each of these commands should have a different `build_type` setting.
+A second command with the same `build_type` setting will overwrite the files generated by the first.

     If you are using a Microsoft Visual C++ compiler, then you will need to ensure consistency between the `build_type` setting and the `compiler.runtime` setting.

     When `build_type` is `Release`, `compiler.runtime` should be `MT`.

     When `build_type` is `Debug`, `compiler.runtime` should be `MTd`.

     ```